Updated: Jun 26, 2021

 ￼You may wonder if you need a class for breastfeeding?

 A breastfeeding class prepares parents for the fundamentals of breastfeeding.

 In an ideal world, you would have breastfed, watched your siblings breastfeed and all your sisters, aunties, co-workers and friends would have taught you a bit about normal breastfeeding throughout your life.

-In a traditional culture, your mother, or mother-in-law, would move in after your birth for a month or two, bringing her knowledge about breastfeeding, traditional foods to support lactation and plenty of elbow grease to keep your little household running smoothly during your recovery.
+In a traditional culture, your mother, or mother-in-law, would move in after your birth for a month or two, bringing her knowledge about breastfeeding.
+She would prepare traditional foods to support lactation and provide plenty of mompower to keep your little household running smoothly during your recovery.

 Somebody probably told you how to toughen your nipples by rubbing them with a washcloth.
 Rather than doing this, learn to massage your breasts to wake them up.
-You also learn about expressing your colostrum prenatally so you have supplemental food should your baby need it in the hospital.
+In a breastfeeding class, you will learn about expressing your colostrum prenatally so you have supplemental food, should your baby need it in the hospital.

-And you will hear about how wonderful (and how awful) breastfeeding can be.
+And you will hear about how wonderful and awful, breastfeeding can be.

 In addition, you may not have access to a Lactation Consultant in the hospital because either your schedule and hers don't line up.
 You will watch and receive a short list of excellent videos that can help you through this time.